Network resilience: Failures in critical infrastructure (CI) systems

 \subsection{Structural properties of CIs}

-Research of system resilience relies on our understanding of failures, which is related to but differs from the system's reliability and vulnerability.
-Traditional reliability analysis mostly follows a reductionism concept, assuming that the system failures are composed of certain failure combinations of a set of components \cite{kastenberg2005assessing}.
-The failures of different parts have no or weak correlations, missing the possible strong dependency between components.
-However, components are not isolated but interconnected with one another, forming a complex network.
-A network is a graph composed of nodes and links that connect the nodes.
-For the transportation systems, the road intersections represent nodes, and roads connecting two intersections are links.
-For the power grid, generators or transmitters constitute nodes, and transmission lines are links.
-For the Internet, routers are nodes, and cables are links.
-In this way, failures of the CI system are described and seen as emergent behaviors understood as a collective result of interactions between different hierarchical levels.
-A series of works about technical complex networks, including CI, analyze them from the point of view of complexity science \cite{kauffman1993origins,capra1996web,bar848dynamics,albert2002statistical,carlson2002complexity}.
-The critical infrastructure networks usually contain numerous components coupled by nonlinear dynamical interactions.
-Their structure properties, discussed below, determine the systems' resilience~\cite{fisk1986conceptual,riffonneau2011optimal}, and its aspects such as the spatiality, small-world property, modularity, rich clubs property, and more.
+Research on system resilience relies on our understanding of failures; a system's resilience is related to but differs from the system's reliability and vulnerability.
+Traditional reliability analysis generally follows a reductionist concept in which it is assumed that system failures occur due to failure of certain combinations of sets of components \cite{kastenberg2005assessing}.
+According to the analysis, failures of different parts of the system have no correlation or only a weak correlation with each other; thus, the analysis misses the possible strong dependency between components.
+However, components are not isolated but are interconnected with one another, forming a complex network.
+A network can be represented by a graph composed of nodes and links that connect the nodes.
+The road intersections represent nodes, and roads connecting two intersections are links in transportation.
+In the power grid, generators or transmitters constitute nodes, and transmission lines are links.
+On the Internet, routers are nodes, and cables are links.
+In this way, CI system failures can be described and seen as emergent behaviors that can be understood as the collective result of interactions among components at different hierarchical levels.
+A series of works on technical complex networks, including CIs, analyzes these networks from the point of view of complexity science \cite{kauffman1993origins, albert2002statistical}.
+Critical infrastructure networks usually contain numerous components that are coupled through nonlinear dynamical interactions.
+Their structural properties, which are discussed below, include spatiality, the small-world property, modularity, the rich-club property, and other properties, which determine the systems' resilience~\cite{riffonneau2011optimal}.